UnmappedStack/SpecOS/README.md

 This will generate a an executable disk image that you can run with qemu.
 ### Running
+> WARNING TILING WM USERS!
+>
+> Qemu doesn't really like tiling mode, it'll cause it to show only part of the screen!
+Make sure that you run Qemu with floating window mode **only**.
 ### On Qemu
 Simply cd into the directory of the built .img file, and run:
 ```